Tree House Managerial Staff

 Dr. Lynda Ewald, Director of Veterinary Services , is responsible for all aspects of veterinary health care in the Tree House Munder Clinic.
 Dr. Ewald received her veterinary degree at Michigan State University, and gained her first introduction to shelter medicine at Tree House over a decade ago.
 She has since worked in private practice at the Cat Hospital of Chicago, and is currently Director of Veterinary Medicine at Tree House.
 Her supervision of the clinic has greatly increased our level of care, and her knowledge and experience in feline and canine care are extensive.

 Jenny Schlueter, Development Director & Feral Friends TNR Program Manager, has consistently increased revenue for Tree House while at the same time greatly expanding shelter outreach activities using a grass roots approach which includes weekly adoption events and partnerships with local businesses and other nonprofits.
 An avid TNR activist, Jenny first practiced TNR in 1998 in Madrid, Spain, and she continued her work with feral cats here in Chicago by starting Tree House’s Feral Friends TNR Program.
 Jenny has been with Tree House since November, 2003.

-Mike Rocheleau, Bucktown Branch Manager Manager, started his career with Tree House in 2001 as a caretaker.
+Mike Rocheleau, Bucktown Branch Director, started his career with Tree House in 2001 as a caretaker.
 Currently, he is responsible for the day to day activities and programs the Bucktown Branch has to offer-adoptions, caretaking, clinic support, pet food pantry distribution, neighborhood education and outreach, volunteer support, event support to name a few.